-Mr. Jonas first began working with CPRF as a Board of Directors member in 1996, accepting a position as CPRF COO in 1998.
-Two years later, he was appointed by the Board of Directors as President and CEO.
+Mr. Jonas began working with CPRF as a board of directors member in 1996, accepting a position as CPRF COO in 1998.
+Two years later, he was appointed by the board of directors as president and CEO.

-Mr. Jonas oversees the day-to-day operations of the Wichita-based foundation and acts as Board of Directors liaison for CPRF’s affiliate support organizations, Center Industries Corporation and Business Technology Career Opportunities, Inc.
+Mr. Jonas oversees the day-to-day operations of the foundation.
+He is the board of directors liaison for CPRF’s affiliate support organizations, Center Industries Corporation and Business Technology Career Opportunities, Inc.

-Fueled by his personal involvement with CPRF as a high school volunteer and a personal care staffer in college, along with the example of his pioneering father, John F. Jonas Jr., CPRF Founder, Mr. Jonas desired to become more directly involved in carrying out CPRF’s mission after moving away from his career as a physical therapist.
-He continuously champions various local, state, and federal funding issues faced by disability service nonprofits.
+Fueled by his involvement with CPRF as a high school volunteer and a personal care staffer in college, along with the example of his pioneering father, CPRF Founder John F. Jonas Jr., Mr. Jonas desired to become more directly involved in carrying out CPRF’s mission after moving away from his career as a physical therapist.
+He continuously champions various local, state and federal funding issues faced by disability service nonprofits.